-- On the first day, the key person shows the parent/carer around, introduces members of staff, and explains how the day is organised, making the parent/carer and child feel welcome and comfortable. - The key person always greets the parent/carer and child.
-(Shift patterns may need to be adjusted when settling in.) - The parent/carer is invited to play with their child and the key person spends time with them.
-As much time as possible is allowed for the key person to do this. - At this time, the key person does not change or feed the baby but observes the parent/carer's handling of the baby and how the baby responds. - The key person will engage the baby in eye contact but not rush to handle or hold the baby if this causes them distress. - The key person observes to see if the baby is recognising them, beginning to explore the environment (if able), noting what they seem to like and making sure it is available the next day.
+- For the first few days, the parent attends with the baby and does not leave for any time. - One to two hours is sufficient for a baby and parent to attend on any one day initially. - On the first day, the key person shows the parent around, introduces members of staff, and explains how the day is organised, making the parent and child feel welcome and comfortable. - The key person always greets the parent and child.
+(Shift patterns may need to be adjusted when settling in.) - The parent is invited to play with their child and the key person spends time with them.
+As much time as possible is allowed for the key person to do this. - Over subsequent days, depending how the child is responding, the parent is invited to attend other significant times of the day, including lunch, sleep and afternoon play. - At this time, the key person does not change or feed the baby but observes the parent's handling of the baby and how the baby responds. - The key person will engage the baby in eye contact but not rush to handle or hold the baby if this causes them distress. - The key person observes to see if the baby is recognising them, beginning to explore the environment (if able), noting what they seem to like and making sure it is available the next day.